brimdata/zui/docs/Remote-zqd.md

 # Limitations

-Before diving into the specifics of what's possible, here's an overview of some of the rough edges you may encounter as you work through the configurations described in this article.
+Before diving into the specifics of what's possible, here's an overview of some rough edges you may encounter as you work through the configurations described in this article.

-1. While logs can be imported from your local Brim app directly to a remote `zqd`, packet captures currently cannot.
+1. While **logs** can be imported from your local Brim app directly to a remote `zqd`, **packet captures** currently cannot.
 Any packet captures you wish to access remotely will need to have been staged at the remote location.

 2. While the configuration potentially allows multiple remote users to access